crescentpartha/Bangla-EdTech-Resources/.github/ISSUE_TEMPLATE/add-new-content.md

 > If applicable, add `screenshots` or a `modified UI link` to help explain your contribution.

 **Additional Context**
-> Please, directly create a pull request and @mention your pull request id here like <br /> close/closes/closed or fix/fixes/fixed or resolve/resolves/resolved #1
+> Please, directly create a pull request and @mention your `issue id` here.

 ---